easybuilders/easybuild-docs/docs/extended-dry-run.md

 depends on whether or not source URLs are available.

-For example: if the required source file for `bzip2` is not available yet, it is indicated where EasyBuild will try to download it to:
+For example: if the required source file for `bzip2` is not available yet, it is indicated where SimpleBuild will try to download it to:

 ``` console
 [fetch_step method]